malorieiovino/threat-by-association/README.md

 - **Critical Discourse Analysis (CDA):**
   - Headlines + URL framing
   - Case studies covering *Anas al-Sharif* and *Kilmar Abrego Garcia*
-- **Findings:**
-  - Palestinians are framed as passive victims—grievable but denied agency.

-  - Ukrainians are portrayed as complex humans, balancing victimhood with rational action.

-  - Latin Americans are discursively reduced to administrative problems or criminalized as threats.

-These framings map onto proximity to whiteness, religion, and geopolitical alignment with Western interests.

-This work highlights how journalism functions as a form of linguistic border control, actively shaping public perception, legitimizing policy, and determining whose lives are rendered visible and grievable.

 ---